 Also receiving praise was CHR and its president, Ted Malone.
 Picked by the town to develop the property in 2003, Malone figured out a way to get six attractive buildings and 16 affordable rental homes on a narrow hilly site and stuck with the plan through its numerous delays.
 "Ted did a lot more than most developers would have done," said Kadar.

 The Massachusetts Housing Partnership (MHP) was also with the town and CHR every step of the way, starting back in 2002 when MHP collaborated with the state to offer first mortgage and second mortgage subsidy financing to communities willing to build affordable housing on town land.

 "When we put the call out to communities, Truro was one of the first towns to step forward," said Judy Jacobson, MHP's deputy director.
 "Why did we hear from Truro?
 Because of local leaders like Sally, Jeanne Foulke and others, who worked tirelessly to advance this housing.
 Today, we're happy to be able to say that Sally finally got her way."

-MHP's Community Housing Initiatives and Lending teams did a number of things to help the town and CHR move the development forward, including:
+MHP's community assistance and lending teams did a number of things to help the town and CHR move the development forward, including:

 - Funded a consultant to evaluate the development potential of the site and prepare a concept plan.

 - Helped formulate a zoning change that the town adopted to allow for multi-family housing on the site.